alexcritschristoph/BGCexpression/README.md

 # BGCexpression
-A repository for my 2018 ISME paper: "Metatranscriptomic expression patternsof biosynthetic genes in soil communities"
+A repository for my 2018 ISME poster: "Metatranscriptomic expression patternsof biosynthetic genes in soil communities"

 For the poster: `poster.pdf`.